 developed by Total.

-The Simulation package includes the Petri and BStok modules.
+The Simulation package includes the Petri, BStok, Petro and Flex modules.

 - The Petri module serves to model large, complex industrial systems using stochastic Petri nets with predicates and assertions.

 - The BStok module is used to model complex systems based on stochastic block diagrams.